COVID-19 Latest Updates

 Diabetic Foot Care Team at St. Anthony's Community Hospital

-If you have diabetes, your feet may be susceptible to complications, especially if they are rarely seen or seldom checked.
-The newly created Diabetic Foot Care Program at St. Anthony Community Hospital in Warwick, NY, can help provide you with the care you need.
+The Foot Wound Care Program at St. Anthony Community Hospital in Warwick, NY, can help provide you with the care you need.
 We bring a trusted partnership to our patients with the help of highly skilled staff through world-class care coordinated close to home.

-The services that our program provides will help safely and quickly identify the problem so that you or your loved ones can get back to living an active, pain-free lifestyle.
+The wide range of foot care services that our program provides will help safely and quickly identify the problem so that you or your loved ones can get back to living an active, pain-free lifestyle.

 We pride ourselves in offering comprehensive, advanced technology, coupled with leading treatments, for the common and uncommon impediments of the foot, including ulcers, open sores, wounds, deformities, Charcot neuroarthropathy, osteomyelitis and more.

-After scheduling an appointment at St. Anthony’s Diabetic Foot Care Program, you will receive a full screening from our highly skilled onsite team consisting of board-certified podiatrists, wound care nurses, nutritionists, a diabetes educator, and other medical professionals.
-Each individual will receive a treatment plan tailored to his or her personal healthcare needs with the goal of promoting healing and preventing complications.
+After scheduling an appointment at St. Anthony’s Foot Wound Care Program, you will receive a full screening from our highly skilled onsite team consisting of board-certified podiatrists, wound care nurses, nutritionists, a diabetes educator and other medical professionals.
+Each individual will receive a treatment plan tailored to his or her personal healthcare needs with the goal of promoting healing and preventing complications

 Our Services